cloudflare/cloudflare-docs/content/ruleset-engine/about/rules.md

 For example:

-- If a [rewrite URL rule](/rules/transform/url-rewrite/) #1 updates the URI path or the query string of a request, Rewrite URL Rule #2 will not take these earlier changes into consideration.
+- If a [rewrite URL rule](/rules/transform/url-rewrite/) #1 updates the URI path or the query string of a request, rewrite URL rule #2 will not take these earlier changes into consideration.
 - If an [HTTP request header modification rule](/rules/transform/request-header-modification/) #1 sets the value of a request header, HTTP request header modification rule #2 will not be able to read or evaluate this new value.
 - If a rewrite URL rule updates the URI path or query string of a request, the `http.request.uri`, `http.request.uri.*`, and `http.request.full_uri` fields will have a different value in phases after the `http_request_transform` phase (where rewrite URL rules are executed).